 At times, this can seem overwhelming – especially in first year.
 Encourage your student to build study time (and breaks) into their schedule, maintain a manageable workload, stay on top of their assignments, and access the many services and supports that are available to them.

-From tutoring and academic advising, to health care and mental wellness, to business and mentorship networks, student success at the University of Alberta is everyone’s goal.
-Learn More »
+From tutoring and academic advising, to health care and mental wellness, to business and mentorship networks, student success at the U of A is everyone’s goal.
+Learn more »